syncfusion-content/fileformat-docs/File-Formats/PDF/Working-with-Image-Extraction.md

 ## Image informations

-To extract the image properties like bounds, image index etc. from a page, you can use [ImagesInfo](https://help.syncfusion.com/cr/file-formats/Syncfusion.Pdf.Base~Syncfusion.Pdf.PdfPageBase~ImagesInfo.html) property in the [PdfPageBase](https://help.syncfusion.com/cr/file-formats/Syncfusion.Pdf.Base~Syncfusion.Pdf.PdfPageBase.html) class.
+To extract the image properties such as bounds, image index, and more from a page, you can use the [ImagesInfo](https://help.syncfusion.com/cr/file-formats/Syncfusion.Pdf.Base~Syncfusion.Pdf.PdfPageBase~ImagesInfo.html) property in the [PdfPageBase](https://help.syncfusion.com/cr/file-formats/Syncfusion.Pdf.Base~Syncfusion.Pdf.PdfPageBase.html) class.

-Please refer the below code snippet to extract the image info from PDF page.
+Refer to the following code snippet to extract the image info from a PDF page.

 {% tabs %}

 {% highlight c# %}

-//Load an existing PDF.
+//Load an existing PDF

 PdfLoadedDocument loadedDocument = new PdfLoadedDocument(fileName);

-//Load the first page.
+//Load the first page

 PdfPageBase pageBase = loadedDocument.Pages[0];

-//Extracts all the images info from first page.
+//Extracts all the images info from first page

 PdfImageInfo[] imagesInfo= pageBase.ImagesInfo;